wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-java-get-started.md

 This tutorial shows how to create a Java [web app in Azure](/documentation/services/web-sites/) by using the [Azure Management Portal](https://manage.windowsazure.cn/).

-> [AZURE.NOTE] To complete this tutorial, you need a Windows Azure account.
+> [AZURE.NOTE] To complete this tutorial, you need a Azure account.
 If you don't have an account, you can [sign up for a trial][].
 >

 ## Java application options